Burglary - the costs

-- Financial: Each year about HK $400 million worth of property is stolen during burglaries.
+Financial: Each year millions of dollars worth of property is stolen during burglaries.

-- Inconvenience: Considerable time, cost and effort will be required to repair the damage and loss caused by the burglary.
+Inconvenience: Time, effort and money will be required to repair the damage and replace lost property.

-- Fit the door with at least one good quality thief-resistant lock bought from a reputable company; and
+- Have at least one good quality theft-resistant lock bought from a reputable company fitted to the front and back doors; and

-- For added protection, fit a high quality door guard or door chain and a wide angle viewer.
-Hollow wooden doors should not be used.
+- For added protection, fit a high quality metal gate or grille, a door chain and a wide angle viewer.
+For front and back doors it is strongly advised that hollow wooden doors should not be used.

-- Check all callers through your door viewer:
+- Check all callers through your wide angle door viewer:

 - Ensure the door chain is on before opening the door:

-- Open the door only when you're sure it's safe; and
+- Open the door only when you're sure it's safe to do so; and

 - Fit quality locks that are suitable for your windows;

 - A criminal can break a window and open it from the inside.
-If a window lock is fitted, this will not be possible;
+If a window lock is fitted, this will help prevent this from happening;

-- Locks are available for sliding balcony doors and are easy to install.
+- Quality locks are available for sliding balcony doors and are easy to install.

 - Ideally, valuable items of property or large amounts of cash should not be kept in the home.
-If you insist on doing so, please use a high quality safe (secured in place by internal bolts) to store these items;
+If you insist on doing so, then you should consider using a high quality safe (secured to the wall using high quality internal bolts) to store these items;

 - Consider marking your valuable property using permanent etching, invisible UV pen, or other available means.
-Use your Personal Identification Number to identify property as belonging to you;
+Use a Personal Identification Number to mark and help identify property as belonging to you;

 - Record important details of your valuable property and keep original receipts if possible.
 Take photographs of the property from different angles.
-For smaller items place a ruler alongside to indicate scale;
+For smaller items place a ruler alongside to indicate its size;

-- The above information may assist Police in recovering your property in the unlikely event it is stolen, but may also help you to make a later claim on your insurance.
+- The above information may assist Police in recovering your property in the unlikely event it is stolen, and may also help you to claim on your insurance.
 Click here for a sample property inventory form; and

 - Keep your completed property inventory form, receipts and photographs in a safe place, preferably at a second location away from your home.